kibrq/sd-practice/README.md

 # XCV

 Use WASD to move.
+Press `I` to open inventory.
 Press a combination of HJKL keys and then SPACE to cast a spell:
 * `J` - Fireball spell
 * `HJKL` - Chain lightning
 * `HH` - Heal spell